New research from top food and agriculture experts suggests the world is at a critical moment in the fight against food loss and waste.

 This report lays out a Global Action Agenda to reduce food loss and waste and achieve SDG Target 12.3 – action that can contribute to achieving the Paris Agreement on climate change and sustainably feeding the planet by 2050.

 Nearly a third of all food produced in the world goes uneaten each year, costing the global economy $940 billion and emitting 8% of planet-warming greenhouse gases.
 We can't afford for that to go on.

 By 2050, nearly 10 billion people will live on the planet.
 Can we produce enough food sustainably?
-The synthesis report of the World Resources Report: Creating a Sustainable Food Future shows that it is possible – but there is no silver bullet.
+World Resources Report: Creating a Sustainable Food Future shows that it is possible – but there is no silver bullet.
 This report offers a five-course menu of solutions to ensure we can feed everyone without increasing emissions, fueling deforestation or exacerbating poverty.
 Intensive research and modeling examining the nexus of the food system, economic development, and the environment show why each of the 22 items on the menu is important and quantifies how far each solution can get us.

 To achieve radical reductions in food loss and waste, governments and businesses need to act now.
 A new report from the Champions 12.3 coalition reviews progress to date on meeting Target 12.3 of the UN's Sustainable Development Goals.

 Champions 12.3 hosted a major event that assessed global progress toward SDG Target 12.3 on food loss and waste, announced landmark developments and set forth a pathway to cutting in half the more than 1 billion tons of food that goes uneaten each year.
 This event coincided with the 72nd UN General Assembly and Climate Week.